mapbiomas-brazil/user-toolkit/README.md

 # About

-User Toolkit to download MapBiomas data with in Google Earth Engine.
+User Toolkit to download MapBiomas data with Google Earth Engine.

 # Release History